 |Bank Holiday||00:00 - 24:00|

 Available vehicle categories: Compact Cars & Sedans, Sports cars & convertibles, 4x4 / SUV

 Our Service | FAQs | Tips for the Region | Important Cities | Climate, Cuisine & Travel with children

 Arrange a car rental in Minnesota from the Minneapolis St. Paul Airport and be able to continue your journey quickly and with ease.
 Keep reading on this page for interesting insights into Minneapolis, St. Paul, and Duluth our pick for Top 3 cities and other helpful travel tips.
-You can have a look at the second tab of the branch menu to see where we our rental car branch is situated on Google Maps.
+You can have a look at the second tab of the branch menu to see where our rental car branch is situated on Google Maps.
 Securely book online one of our car rental deals for Minnesota, and drive away in a premium vehicle for an economy price.
-With our attractive rates you can make a car rental road trip in Minnesota with a top quality vehicle from brands like Mercedes-Benz, Toyota, Chevrolet, Nissan and more.
+With our attractive rates, you can make a car rental road trip in Minnesota with a top quality vehicle from brands like Mercedes-Benz, Toyota, Chevrolet, Nissan and more.

 Your rental car can be equipped with extra amenities to suit needs when you make your booking online.
 Customize your car rental with our deals on useful add-ons and enhance your driving experience.

 When deciding on which car rental will best suit your travel in Minnesota, consider the time of year and what kind of trip you have planned.
 Whichever model you choose you can feel confident on the road knowing we regularly maintain and update our rental vehicle fleet.